rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 0
 ```

-The QEMU process is indeed running the container we inspected, because the CRI sandboxID is associated with your containerID.
-The Ids from the crictl inspect that outputs the sandboxID and the QEMU process running the workload are the same.
+The QEMU process is indeed running the container we inspected, because the CRI sandboxID is associated with our containerID.
+The IDs from the crictl inspect that outputs the sandboxID and the QEMU process running the workload are the same.

 Finally we have two additional processes that add more overhead: